block-foundation/index-decentralized-applications/README.md

 ### DNS

 - [Handshake](https://handshake.org) – A decentralized, permissionless naming protocol that aligns with DNS, with every peer validating and managing the root zone.
 Its aim is to create an alternative to existing Certificate Authorities.
+- [okTurtles](https://okturtles.com) – okTurtles provides DNSChain for secure blockchain access and BlockchainID for decentralized web login.

+### Security

+- [Cryptor](https://github.com/cpl/cryptor) – A peer-to-peer overlay network prioritizing your privacy and anonymity.
+Includes packages and some clients.
+- [Cryptosphere](https://cryptosphere.io) – This is an open-source P2P web application platform for decentralized, privacy-protecting software, which lets users maintain control of their own content.
+- [GNUnet](https://gnunet.org) – GNUnet is a network protocol stack aimed at creating secure, distributed, and privacy-preserving applications.
+The future of the Internet relies on GNUnet today.
+- [Gun](https://github.com/amark/gun) – Gun is a cybersecurity protocol for synchronizing decentralized graph data.
+It constitutes an ecosystem of tools that facilitate the creation of community-driven, encrypted applications, similar to an Open Source Firebase or a Decentralized Dropbox.
+- [Hubzilla](https://zotlabs.org/page/hubzilla/hubzilla-project) – A multipurpose platform for creating interconnected websites.
+It features a decentralized identity, communications, and permissions framework built using common web server technology.
+- [Identifi](https://github.com/identifi/identifi) - Acts as a distributed identity and reputation storage system.
+- [Retroshare](https://retroshare.cc) – Retroshare fosters a network of computers by creating encrypted connections among friends.
+It offers multiple distributed services such as forums, channels, chat, mail, and more.
+- [SecuShare](https://secushare.org) – Primarily a research project, SecuShare is essentially a new internet stack blended with a scalable distributed alternative to cloud technology.
+Source code can be found at – <https://gnunet.org/git/gnunet.git>

 ---